Bible Verses about Happiness

 How to find happiness in God?

 That’s why I use the Good Days start with gratitude journal.
+A journal that helps you dive deep into God’s word.

-Besides the daily gratitude prompts, it includes weekly uplifting messages that will give add a pep to your step.
+Besides the daily gratitude prompts, it includes weekly uplifting messages that will add a pep to your step.